Ovnyline/hoopale/README.md

 In Hoopale we have included all functions we normally use in web site development.

-Hoopale needsjJQuery and jQuery UI libraries to work, version 1.8 or higher.
+Hoopale needs jQuery and jQuery UI libraries to work, version 1.8 or higher.

 We have no documentation yet, but we promise to finish it as soon as possible.